 The exclusion criteria for data collection are as follows: (1) failing to complete the full online survey, (2) failing the attention check implemented in the 50-item version of the UPPS-P Impulsive Behavior Scale (UPPS-P-50) (i.e., “This is an attention check.
 Please select “Agree strongly” as an answer to the present statement.”), and (3) completing the full online survey in less time than three standard deviations below the mean time it will take participants to complete the full online survey.
 Endorsement of any of the aforementioned criteria establishes exclusion.

-With respect to data collection, we will require that participants provide answers to all statements implemented in the full online survey.
+With respect to data collection, we will require that participants provide answers to all statements implemented in the full online survey and adopt a listwise deletion approach to missing data handling by excluding data from participants who will have failed to complete the full online survey.
+Missingness information will be reported in the “Results” section of the manuscript through (1) percentage frequency values of participant-wise missingness and (2) percentage frequency values of data-wise missingness.